Nanisivik: Development

 J.F.
 Tibbitt and F. McInnes travelled from Churchill, Manitoba to Nanisivik by dog sled (3,000 km) and staked their claims in 1937, but were unable to develop them.
 In 1956 R. G. Blackadar and R. R. H. Lemon published maps of the region for another Geological Survey of Canada.
 Soon thereafter Texas Gulf Sulfur Company (later Texasgulf Inc., now broken up into bits such as Intrepid Potash) evaluated the region and staked 15 claims.
 Extensive drilling and exploration over the next decade led to the procurement of heavy equipment in 1970 and bulk metallurgical testing.
-Mineral Resources International of Calgary, Alberta traded the rights to a sulfur deposit in Mexico for a long term option on the Strathcona Sound property, which eventually translated into 54% ownership of Nanisivik Mines Limited.
+Mineral Resources International of Calgary, Alberta, traded the rights to a sulphur deposit in Mexico for a long term option on the Strathcona Sound property, which eventually translated into 54% ownership of Nanisivik Mines Limited.
 Strathcona Mineral Services Limited was hired to run the mine as an independent manager and successfully initiated production.